After knee injury, Georgia WR Pickens ready for Orange Bowl

 - Oops!Something went wrong.Please try again later.

-FORT LAUDERDALE, Fla.
-(AP) Georgia wide receiver George Pickens still has a chance to be a major contributor for the Bulldogs this season.
+FORT LAUDERDALE, Fla. – Georgia wide receiver George Pickens still has a chance to be a major contributor for the Bulldogs this season.

 The junior who was expected to be third-ranked Georgia’s go-to receiver before he tore the ACL in his right knee during spring practice will be available Friday for the College Football Playoff semifinal at the Orange Bowl against No. 2 Michigan.